-MLN Home MLN Committee Platform Legislators Talking Points Legislative Day Geyer Links Contact Us
+MLN Home MLN Committee Platform Legislators Geyer Links Contact Us

-The Mizzou Legislative Network Committee is now accepting nominations for the 2015 Henry S. Geyer Award.
-Nominations are due November 1, 2015.
-Click here to download the nomination form.
+The Mizzou Legislative Network Executive Committee is currently accepting nominations for the 2016 Geyer Award.

 2013: Representative Mike Thomson and Chancellor Emeritus Brady Deaton

 2012: Senator David Pearce and Steven Dickherber, Ben Levin and Zach Toombs

 2011: Representative Chris Kelly and Gary Forsee